At some points we feel so small. Like we're too insignificant, weak, imperfect, incapable... whatever it is.

 Black Friday

-- Stores opening as early as early as 3am
+The Ridiculous:- Stores opening as early as early as 3am

 - Not to mention stores open 24hrs like Walmart